keyhive/build_guides/docs/keyboards/sofle-rgb.md

 ## Install OLED cover

+- Remove any protective paper from the acrylic cover.
-Install the 4 spacers into the holes just below the pro micro, screw from the bottom.
+- Install the 4 spacers into the holes just below the controller and screw from the bottom.
+- Align the OLED cover with the standoffs and screw into place from the top.

 ## Install switches

-Install the standoffs onto the switch plates.
+- Install the standoffs onto the switch plates.

-Insert switches into the plate.
-Begin by placing one on each of the corners of the PCB to give you some stability.
-Be cautious of bent pins when pushing the switch down.
+- Insert switches into the plate.
+   - Begin by placing one on each of the corners of the PCB to give you some stability.
+   - Be cautious of bent pins when pushing the switch down.
+- Turn over and screw bottom plate into place.
 ## Install encoder knobs

 Install the encoder knobs.
 Some are simply pressed onto the shaft, others fit loosely and require using a small hex wrench to secure with a set screw.